 With good care, this cool-season, flowering house plant will last for several months, then can be brought back to bloom the next winter.
 When flowers die and foliage turns yellow, cut it back.
-Put the dormant plant in a cool, dark spot for the summer giving it just enough water to prevent its roots from drying out completely.
+Put the dormant plant in a cool, dark spot for the summer and allow it to dry out.
 In fall, put the plant back in bright light and resume watering and fertilizing.
 Blooms should appear in 2-3 months.

 Sudden wilting of leaves and flower stems is caused by dry soil.
 Don't worry -- they'll usually come right back after a thorough watering.
 Stems and flowers that don't respond can be pinched off.